GoogleCloudPlatform/click-to-deploy/k8s/mariadb-galera/README.md

 > **NOTE:** Your GCP project must have Stackdriver enabled.
 If you are using a non-GCP cluster, you cannot export metrics to Stackdriver.

-By default, application does not export metrics to Stackdriver.
+By default, the application does not export metrics to Stackdriver.
 To enable this option, change the value to `true`.

 ```shell
 export METRICS_EXPORTER_ENABLED=false